HandanYenial/FlaskFeedback/Readme.md

 **/login**: Allows users to log in to their account with an email and password.

 **/users/username**: Shows information about the logged-in user.

+**/users/username/delete** : Removes the user from the database and delete all of their feedback.